aditya-raj/careers/README.rst

 Company Vision Presentation
 ---------------------------
 The Company Vision Presentation is a 10-15 minute phone conversation interview where David Binetti, our CEO, has the opportunity to present the company vision, answer any candidate questions, and generally assess whether there is a first-order match.
-This step is more for the benefit of the candidate learn about us, and to determine if it is worth investing time in the `Remote Coding Problem`_.
+This step is more for the benefit of the candidate learn about us, and to determine if it is worth investing time in the `Remote Coding Problem`_ exercise:

     1. If match and willing, conduct `Remote Coding Problem`_
     2.  `No Match`_